Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

-The requirement to reach sensitivities to the half-life beyond 10$^{27}$ years is to reduce these backgrounds to less than a fraction of a count per tonne of isotopic mass per year per a region of interest (ROI) energy window around the Q$_{\beta\beta}$ (count/tonne/year/ROI).
+The requirement to reach sensitivities to the half-life beyond 10$^{27}$ years is to reduce these backgrounds to less than a fraction of a count per tonne of isotopic mass per year within the region of interest (ROI) energy window at the Q$_{\beta\beta}$ (count/tonne/year/ROI).

 This work separates the background rejection power as a function of three categories: (i) containment efficiency, (ii) energy resolution, and (iii) selection performance.